-This version of the Rob Roy drink is believed to have been created at the Waldorf Hotel bar in New york, in honor of the opera Rob Roy based on the Scottish folk hero Robert Roy MacGregor.
+This version of the Rob Roy drink is believed to have been created at the Waldorf Hotel bar in New York, in honor of the opera Rob Roy based on the Scottish folk hero Robert Roy MacGregor.
+The drink is shaken and usually served up in a martini glass.

 - Three of dashes of bitters